ROSCon 2024

 (Remedy Robotics)

-The rise of humanoid robots and large language models (LLMs) is bringing us to an inflection point where robots will increasingly operate seamlessly in human-designed environments.
-Fortunately, building your own LLM-powered robot doesn't require millions in funding.
+The emergence of humanoid robots and foundation models is bringing us to an inflection point where robots have the potential to operate more seamlessly in human-designed environments.
+Fortunately, building your own foundation model-powered robot doesn't require millions in funding.
 ROS offers a number of libraries and examples to get you started.
-This talk will explore ROS frameworks for utilising LLMs like ROS-LLM, ROSGPT Vision, and llama_ros.
-We'll then delve into successful demonstrations of LLM-powered robots running on ROS, such as Tabletop HandyBot.
+This talk will explore ROS frameworks and general architectures for building such robots, highlight helpful packages for integrating foundation models, and spotlight a few interesting applied projects.

 On Use of Nav2 Docking